-Over the last few weeks, I have been feeling restricted and limited.
-I know why.
-My oldest dog – Ferdy – was getting weaker and thinner, and I knew that I would have to say goodbye soon.
+The hardest thing that I have ever had to do that really pushed me out of my comfort zone was having to say goodbye.
 I had been determined he would go in his sleep because I knew that I didn’t want to take him to the vet.
 And I can tell you, stepping out of my little ‘perfect world’ bubble was not comfortable.

-Now I am not likening losing a beloved animal with being in or out of a comfort zone, more that sometimes we have to do things that are right for all concerned – no matter how uncomfortable it can seem for us personally.
+Now I am not likening losing a beloved animal to being in or out of a comfort zone that pushes you towards your purpose, more that sometimes we have to do things – no matter how uncomfortable it can seem for us personally.

 There have been many times when I have pushed myself beyond what I thought I could do.
 When I reflect back I can see that I am not a feel the fear and do it anyway kind of person, I am more of a let’s just get this thing done person.

 Until I was, like many, in lockdown and what followed, I hadn’t really thought about how predictable life had become.
 Yes, I live in a remote place.
-No, there is not really anywhere I want to go to.
-Yes, I am content.
+No, there is not really anywhere I want to go.
+Yes, I am content and have inner peace.
 No, I don’t yearn for many material things.
-There was one thing I wanted which was to go and visit my friends across the water for my birthday, and that is not to be.
-How foolish it seemed to get on a plane and have to spend the time I had available to see people in isolation – I can do that at home.
+Except I have a super duper new log burner installed soon – that has a purpose and is essential to the cold winters here.

-But what did come up for me was my business.
+But what did come up for me during this time was my business.
 Some of the things I was doing left me feeling unfulfilled, but I had been afraid to change.
-I knew what I was doing, and so I argued why change?
+I also argued why change?